ArpanR0Y/Data-Structures-and-Software-Design/PlagiarismDetector/README.md

 then report pairs of documents for which the number of common phrases is greater than some threshold, sorted by the number of common phrases.

+This is a modified version of the problem originally used at the University of Chicago and presented as a Nifty Assignment at SIGCSE 2008 (http://nifty.stanford.edu/2008/franke-catch-plagiarists/)

 ### Implementation

 The detectPlagiarism method takes the name of the directory containing the corpus of documents, as